kimjoar/writings/alpha/mastering-backbone-views.md

 Mastering Backbone.js views
 ===========================

-Recently [I introduced]() how I look at views in JavaScript.
-In this blog post I will elaborate further on what views are and the how they work, both conceptually and through code, with a primary focus on how I use them when using Backbone.js.
+I have already [written about]() how I look at views in JavaScript.
+In this blog post I will elaborate further on what views are and the how they work, both conceptually and through code, with a primary focus on how I use them when building Backbone.js applications.

-From the Backbone.js docs: "Backbone views are almost more convention than they are code".
-But what are these conventions and which patterns are important to understand and use?
-Backbone.js views can be used in many different ways, this is my way of working with them, which has proved successful on several large-scale JavaScript applications.
+The Backbone.js documentation states that "Backbone views are almost more convention than they are code" — they are basically just simple abstractions over an HTML element which can be used in many different ways.
+In this blog post I will talk about some of the patterns I use, some of the problematic areas I've seen, how I test my views, and, basically, just how I work with my Backbone.js views in a way that has proven successful on several large-scale JavaScript applications.

 So first, what is a view?
 -------------------------

 The essence of views is that they help split the DOM into several smaller responsibilities.
 From the outside a view is just a black box responsible for one HTML element and its content.
+First of all, lets start with a figure that illustrates what a view is:

+FIGURE!

+I've drawn borders on the boxes that represent views.

 Additionally, views can themselves create even smaller black boxes responsible for a subset of the views HTML element.

 Throughout this blog post I will use an example application called Monolog to introduce the different concepts.
-First of all, lets start with a figure that illustrates what a view is:

-FIGUR!

-I've drawn borders on the boxes that represent views.

 Creating views
 --------------